-- Staff are developing a case study documenting challenges, opportunities, and lessons learned from incorporating FEMA HMA eligibility into Round 1 of the APGP. - Staff are contracting with the California Indian Environmental Alliance (CIEA) to lead tribal engagement for the Tribal User Needs Assessment, a CTP FY22 deliverable.
+- Staff submitted case study deliverable to FEMA on October 30.
+Staff are in the process of closing out the CTP FY21 grant. - Staff onboarded California Indian Environmental Alliance to lead tribal engagement for the Tribal User Needs Assessment, a CTP FY22 deliverable.
 The function of a needs assessment is to identify the existing gaps between the current state of a topic and a desired outcome, in this case the state of tribal climate resilience in California.